Home > Resources > How to transfer photos to your new iPhone

 • Move original, full-resolution photos to new iPhone.

-• Transfer photos from iPhone, computer, USB, hard drive to new iPhone and vice versa.
+• Transfer photos from iPhone, iPad, Windows PC, Mac, USB, hard drive to new iPhone and vice versa.

 • Support various image formats transfer, including JPEG, PNG, GIF, HEIC, BMP, TIFF, etc.